Back to Time Management Index

 someone out with something, that certainly doesn't mean you have to

 do it all.
-For example, rather than serving on a committee, you may
+For example, instead of serving on a committee, you may

 volunteer to make reminder phone calls or to type up the newsletter.